-In other happenings, I voice the role of (fictional) former Chicago Bear Sheldon Shortz in my son Justin's animated web series, Gym Shortz, which was recently awarded Best Animated Webseries of 2010 by the podcast Indie Intertube.
+In other happenings, I voice the role of (fictional) former Chicago Bear Sheldon Shortz in my son Justin's animated web series, Gym Shortz, which was awarded Best Animated Webseries of 2010 by the podcast Indie Intertube in Canada and was an official selection in the Independent TV Festival in Los Angeles.
 Next, I'll be playing King Hangrenade in an upcoming episode of his acclaimed web series, Big Bother.

 On the film front, the following is an update on some of the projects that I have recently worked on: